 Actuarial valuations of the plans involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and the healthcare cost trend.
+The results of the valuations fluctuate from year to year as actual experience differs from assumptions.
+This includes demographic experiences (i.e., mortality and retirement) that differ from expected.
+This also includes financial experiences (i.e., member medical costs and contributions) that vary from expected trends.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.